hbctraining/DGE_workshop/lessons/01_DEG_getting_started.md

 <img src="../img/slide5_DGE.png" width="400">

 Remember, that there are other factors that are proportional to the read counts in addition to the gene expression that we are interested in.
 In DESeq2, `sizeFactors` are computed based on the median of ratios method.
-This method accounts for gene length and sequencing depth.
+This method only accounts for sequencing depth.
 To generate these size factors we can use the `estimateSizeFactors()` function:

 ```r
 dds <- estimateSizeFactors(dds)